$J$-holomorphic curves from closed $J$-anti-invariant forms: Finite -dimensional Hausdorff measure

 \begin{prop} Let $(M,J)$ be a closed, connected, almost complex 4-manifold and suppose that $\alpha$ is a non-trivial, closed, $J$-anti-invariant $2$-form.
 Then the zero set $Z$ of $\alpha$ is compact, with Hausdorff dimension $2$ and finite $2$-dimensional Hausdorff measure. \end{prop} \begin{remark} Since every closed $J$-anti-invariant form is a harmonic $g$-self-dual form for a compatible $g$, it follows from \cite{bar} that the zero locus $Z=\alpha^{-1}(0)$ is a countably $2$-rectifiable set.
 Recall that a subset of an $n$-dimensional Riemannian manifold $M$ is called countably $k$-rectifiable if it can be written as a countable union of sets of the form $\phi(X)$, where $X\subset \mathbb R^k$ is bounded and $\phi: X\rightarrow M$ is a Lipschitz map.
 However, it is not clear whether such a set would have finite $2$-dimensional Hausdorff measure by \cite{bar}. \end{remark}

 Considering $\alpha$ as a smooth section of the bundle $\Lambda^-_J$ the compactness of $Z$ follows immediately from the continuity of $\alpha$ since a closed subset of a compact space is compact.
-Hence we can cover $Z$ by finitely many balls.
-We need to show that $C\epsilon^{-2}$ many $\epsilon$-balls will be enough to cover $Z$.
-We show this in each ball.
-These balls may be taken small enough such that they are foliated by $J$-holomorphic disks as recalled in the following.
+Hence we can cover $Z$ by finitely many balls $B_i$.
+To prove Proposition \ref{hausdorff}, we need to show that $C\epsilon^{-2}$ many $\epsilon$-balls will be enough to cover each $B_i$.
+These balls $B_i$ may be taken small enough such that they are foliated by $J$-holomorphic disks as recalled in the following.